Thomas Beirne (businessman): Business life

 These series of business ventures saw him establish a successful drapery business in Brisbane.
-A number of years later, T. C. Beirne and Company Proprietary Limited was registered with a nominal capital of £1000000.
+A number of years later, T. C. Beirne and Company Proprietary Limited was registered with a nominal capital of £1 million.
 The TC Beirne Department Store building is now heritage-listed.

 In Brisbane Beirne became an active member of the Brisbane Traders' Association, including its president in 1901.
 He was also a board member of Brisbane Tramway Co, Australian Mutual Provident Society, the Atlas Assurance Co and the British Australian Cotton Association.

-In 2021Thomas Charles Beirne was inducted into the Queensland Business Leaders Hall of Fame.
+In 2021, Beirne was inducted into the Queensland Business Leaders Hall of Fame.

 Politics

-He was also involved in the early stages of the Australian Labour Party and from 1905 till 1922 he was a member of the Queensland Legislative Council.
+Bernie was involved in the early stages of the Australian Labour Party and from 1905 till 1922 he was a member of the Queensland Legislative Council.

 Benefactor

-As one of Australia’s first millionaires, T. C. Beirne’s generous philanthropy created lasting community legacies.
-Beirne was Warden of the University of Queensland and in 1935 donated £20,000 to establish the TC Beirne School of Law.
+As one of Australia’s first millionaires, T. C. Beirne’s philanthropy assisted the development of communities in Australia Beirne was Warden of the University of Queensland and in 1935 donated £20,000 to establish the TC Beirne School of Law.

 He was also a benefactor of Holy Name Cathedral, Brisbane, the Pius XII Regional Seminary at Banyo, Mater Misericordiae Hospital and Duchesne College in the University of Queensland.

 He was awarded a papal knighthood of the Order of St Gregory by pope Pius XI and was a close associate with politicians William Higgs and Frank McDonnell and was friends with Archbishop James Duhig.